TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 std::cout << "f: " << *f << std::endl; // Vtable address leaked
 ```

-We can do a quick PoC with `xxd`, which will allow us to view nonprintable bytes.
+We can do a quick PoC with `xxd`, which allows us to view nonprintable bytes.
 By changing the initial JSON's `value1.ptr_wrapper.data.spread` and `value2.ptr_wrapper.id` fields, we can induce the binary to spit out 8 weird bytes, which happen to be an address leak of `0x560864bd50c2`!
 (Hint: It's in little endian, so read the leaked number backwards.)

 {% image "assets/breakfast_test_with_xxd.png", "jw-100", "By controlling spread and Fruit's id, we were able to leak 8 bytes of the vtable entry." %}